 Finally I realized how badly they wanted the the dry food at 8 PM!
 See video below of how they communicated their wishes for food!

 So the other night as I walked into the kitchen Norie was sitting by a small plastic food ball I used to help slow their eating and provide some hunting instinct stimulation.
 She set the ball spinning around with its empty, hollow sound; then looked up at me briefly staring at me and uttered a silent meow.
 (See end of video above for silent meow in response to my question.)

 If you have never seen one, the cat moves its mouth as if it is meowing but no sound comes out.
 I read in a humorous book about cats, “by a cat,” that they do this to express emotions so deep that they can’t express them with sounds.

 Maybe I was being too unyielding about the time of the dry food.
 After all I always put a little wet food out at night for them anyway.
 And they do usually let me sleep till 7 or even 8 AM.
 Why was I being so stubborn about the 9 PM feeding?

 One moment of hesitation

 For one moment I stood there unsuccessfully fighting off laughter.
 They sat looking at me, hopeful.
-The palpable suspense of the waiting cats seemed to hang like the drop of water you know is going to fall from the kitchen, leaky faucet but takes forever to make its descent into the noisiest receptacle in the sink.
-When you hear the kerplop you know time must go on.
+The palpable suspense of the waiting cats seemed to hang like the drop of water you know is going to fall from the leaky kitchen faucet but takes forever to make its descent into the noisiest spot in the sink.
+When you hear the “kerplop” you know time must go on.